graphaware/neo4j-to-elasticsearch/README.md

 #UIDM becomes the module ID:
 com.graphaware.module.UIDM.1=com.graphaware.module.uuid.UuidBootstrapper

-#optional, default is "uuid".
+#optional, default is "uuid". (only if using the UUID module)
-#use "ID()" to use native Neo4j IDs as Elasticsearch IDs
 com.graphaware.module.UIDM.uuidProperty=uuid

 #optional, default is all nodes: